surplusPolyCount/GUI-Test/README.md

 # To-Dos:
--resolve issues with boundary box checker
+Y -resolve issues with boundary box checker
--get the connectors able to link code-wise/visually to each other (with basic line) -get connectors working with spline
+-get the connectors able to link code-wise/visually to each other (with basic line) Y -get connectors working with spline
 -create buttons/hotkeys to add new nodes at mouse position -create three or four different node types:
     1) unicycler